mishra-commits/Data_warehouse_project/README.md

 # Data_warehouse_project
 Building a modern data warehouse with SQL server,including ETL processes,data modeling,and anlytics

 # 📊 Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository 🚀 This project demonstrates an end-to-end data analytics solution, including data extraction, transformation, modeling, and reporting using SQL Server and Power BI.
+Welcome to the **Data Warehouse and Analytics Project** repository 🚀 This project demonstrates an end-to-end data analytics solution, including data extraction, transformation, modeling.

----

-## 📌 Project Overview
+# 📌 Project Overview

 This project focuses on building a modern data warehouse and generating actionable business insights from raw data.
 It follows industry best practices in data engineering and analytics.